FrogBomb/fluidDynamicsSimulator/README.md

 # fluidDynamicsSimulator
 A simple, interactive fluid dynamics simulator and recorder.
+This was mostly written in 2014, but has been lightly cleaned up in 2016.

 ## Installation
 To Run, you will need to install python 2.7, numpy, pygame, and OpenCV 2